Find Trade Colleges

 The states with the most job growth for Receptionist or Information Clerk are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Mississippi, or Rhode Island.
 These states have the worst job growth for this type of profession.

-The salary for Receptionists and Information Clerks ranges between about $20,600 and $41,660 a year.
+The typical yearly salary for Receptionists and Information Clerks is somewhere between $20,600 and $41,660.

 undefined